Azure/az-hop/docs/deploy/index.md

   # Enable SLURM accounting, this will create a SLURM accounting database in a managed MariaDB server instance
   accounting_enabled: false
   # SLURM version to install.
 Currently supported: only 20.11.9 and 22.05.3.
-  # Other versions can be installed by building from source (See build_rpms setting in the slurmserver role)
   slurm_version: 20.11.9
   # CycleCloud for SLURM project version as defined in https://github.com/Azure/cyclecloud-slurm/releases.
 Currently supported: only 2.7.0 and 2.7.1.
 Default to 2.7.1
   cyclecloud_slurm_version: 2.7.1